Max17777/onlybundlr/README.md

 ## Profiles

 When working with Lens, each wallet address can have multiple profiles.
 Each profile can have its own follow settings, either allowing anyone to follow or charging for a follow.
-Since we're building a dApp to rival OnlyFans or Patreon, we will implement the charge functionality.
+Since we're building a dApp to similar to OnlyFans or Patreon, we will implement the charge functionality.
 When setting up your profile, you can specify a fee to follow (using WMATIC, WETH, USDC, DAI, NCT), and then people who follow you will have to pay when executing the follow.

-Finally, we'll "follower-gate" profiles by making posts available only to followers.

 ### Component: LoginButton